syl20bnr/spacemacs/README.md

     <SPC> ?

-To narrow the list to Vimacs specific key bindings set the pattern to `SPC`
+To narrow the list to `Spacemacs` specific key bindings set the pattern to `SPC`

 ### Navigation (point/cursor)